New identities for linearized gravity on the Kerr spacetime: Preliminaries

-In the first step uses \eqref{eq:P1Def}, the second one is a commutator of $\mathcal{K}^1$ and $\mathcal{K}^0$ and the third step makes use of the fact that three sign-flips are equal to one sign-flip.
-For \eqref{eq:K1K1phi11} we note that $\mathcal{K}^1$ on a $(1,1)$ spinor changes sign in two of the four components,
+The first step uses \eqref{eq:P1Def}, the second one is a commutator of $\mathcal{K}^1$ and $\mathcal{K}^0$ and the third step makes use of the fact that three sign-flips are equal to one sign-flip.
+For \eqref{eq:K1K1phi11} we note that $\mathcal{K}^1$ in $\SymSpinSec_{1,1}$ changes sign in two of the four components,